Ankit8538/collage-search-project/README.md

 # collage-search-project
-this is very normal project like using API use this project
+this is very normal project like using API use this project and very usefull for student